salwil/effective_sw_testing_hs22/labAssignment2/mockito_exercise/README.md

 # Instructions

-For the following problem and its implementation, you have to (recommended: follow the order below):
+For the following problem and its implementation, you have to follow the order below:

 Use [Mockito](https://site.mockito.org/) **test doubles** for testing the warehouse project.
 In the documentation of the tests (e.g., javadoc) and the naming of the methods/tests, it must be clear what your rationale was behind your testing decision.

 Automate the test cases as **JUnit5** test methods, by filling in the example test class located in the folder `src/test/java`.

-You find the implementation of the warehouse project in the folder `src/main/java/`.
+You find the (incomplete) implementation of the warehouse project in the folder `src/main/java/`.

 ---